macintux/riak-application-guide/cautionary.md

 purposes.
 All it takes is for one worker to read its own write before another worker's write request arrives.

+## Conclusion

+We can certainly come up with algorithms that limit the number of times that multiple workers tackle the same job, but I have yet to find one that guarantees exclusion.

 What I found surprising about this exercise is that none of the failure scenarios required some of the odder edge conditions that can cause unexpected outcomes.
 For example, `pw=quorum` writes will return